Construction is complete on the commercial vehicle safety centre (CVSC) on Pukenui Road outside RNZAF Base Ohakea, in Manawatū.

 About the Ohakea CVSC project

-The new, high-tech facility is being built on Pukenui Road, near where the new permanent double-laned roundabout has been constructed.
+The new, high-tech facility has been built on Pukenui Road, near where the new permanent roundabout has been constructed on State Highway 1/3.

 This location was chosen because it’s a vital link to the central and lower North Island and is a high-volume freight route with more than 2000 heavy vehicle passing daily.
 The construction of the new permanent roundabout on the state highway also means trucks can safely enter from both directions.

-The CVSC will use advanced roadside technology to screen passing vehicles 24/7, such as weigh-in-motion or in-road scales, automatic number plate recognition cameras and electronic signs.
+The CVSC advances roadside technology to screen passing vehicles 24/7, such as weigh-in-motion or in-road scales, number plate recognition cameras and Variable Message Signage (VMS).

 View larger map of the roadside technology of the CVSC site [PDF, 211 KB]